 Dear Readers, Jen Pastiloff here.
 The post below was written by a 19 year old student.
 I love that I have teens following the site!
 I am hoping to develop a series for young writers to express themselves.
 It is my great honor to be a platform for these beautiful voices.
-If you would like to send a piece in please email it to email@example.com.
+If you would like to send a piece in please email it to firstname.lastname@example.org.
 We want you to be heard.
 We are listening.
-See you all in London at my July 6 workshop.
+See you all in NYC at my next workshop.

 And I Like This Picture of My Cellulite by Victoria Erickson.